-Second, we overexpressed EP3 in TTFields-sensitive cells using a lentiviral vector and measured their resistance to TTFields compared to empty virus (ev) controls.
-While EP3 overexpression alone did not affect sphere number, size, or cell growth, it induced relative resistance to 3-day TTFields treatment in both GSC (Figure 2F) and established GBM (Supplemental Figure S7E) lines, measured as fractions of remaining spheres and cells, respectively, in the TTFields-treated over NT controls.
+Second, we overexpressed EP3 in TTFields-sensitive cells using a lentiviral vector and measured their resistance to TTFields compared with empty virus controls.
+Although EP3 overexpression alone did not affect sphere number, size, or cell growth, it induced relative resistance to 3-day TTFields treatment in both GSC (Fig. 2F) and established GBM (Supplementary Fig. S7E) lines, measured as fractions of remaining spheres and cells, respectively, in the TTFields-treated over NT controls.
 The acquired resistance was more pronounced in the GBM lines than in GSC, which already expressed high EP3 levels at baseline.

-Third and most importantly, we co-treated all six GBM (Figure 3A) and GSC (Figure 3B) lines with TTFields and the EP3i L798,106 to determine if resistance could be prevented over 35 days.
-Concomitant EP3i treatment preemptively averted resistance altogether, maintaining sensitivity to TTFields throughout the 35-day treatment in all six GBM and GSC lines compared to vehicle-treated controls.
-Notably, prolonged treatment with L798,106 alone did not affect cell growth or sphere formation, suggesting minimal off target effects.
+Third and most importantly, we cotreated all six GBM (Fig. 3A) and GSC (Fig. 3B) lines with TTFields and the EP3i L798,106 to determine if resistance could be prevented over 35 days.
+Concomitant EP3i treatment preemptively averted resistance altogether, maintaining sensitivity to TTFields throughout the 35-day treatment in all six GBM and GSC lines compared with vehicle-treated controls.
+Notably, prolonged treatment with L798,106 alone did not affect cell growth or sphere formation, suggesting minimal off-target effects.

-In summary, EP3 is a key master regulator of the TTFields resistance program in GBM cells and GSC, and represents a potential therapeutic target to enhance, sustain, and restore sensitivity to TTFields' cytotoxic effects.
+In summary, EP3 is a key master regulator of the TTFields resistance program in GBM cells and GSC and represents a potential therapeutic target to enhance, sustain, and restore sensitivity to TTFields' cytotoxic effects.

-EP3 promotes self-renewal and tumorigenicity of GSC in TTFields resistance development.
+EP3 promotes self-renewal and tumorigenicity of GSC in TTFields resistance development

-Given that EP3 is the top-ranked master regulator within the rapidly upregulated self-renewal hub in resistant GBM cells (Figure 1D-E), plays a pivotal role in the regulatory network of resistant GSC, and its inhibition reduces sphere formation in TTFields-resistant GSC (Figure 2E), we further investigated its role in regulating self-renewal and in vivo tumorigenicity - critical markers of tumor-initiating potential - in GSC (39).
+Given that EP3 is the top ranked master regulator within the rapidly upregulated self-renewal hub in resistant GBM cells (Fig. 1D and E), plays a pivotal role in the regulatory network of resistant GSC, and its inhibition reduces sphere formation in TTFields-resistant GSC (Fig. 2E), we further investigated its role in regulating self-renewal and in vivo tumorigenicity-critical markers of tumor-initiating potential-in GSC (38).
 To address these questions, we first examined whether EP3 is necessary for non-GSC GBM cells, which typically grow as adherent cells in serum-rich media, to shift toward spherical growth in serum-free stem cell media.
-Stem cell cultures from TTFields-resistant LN827-R and U87-R lines exhibited a substantial increase in both sphere count and size compared to their non-treated sensitive counterparts (Supplemental Figure S8A).
-Upon treatment with the EP3i L798,106 under 72-hr continuous TTFields exposure, both sphere number and size in LN428-R and U87-R cells were markedly reduced
+Stem cell cultures from TTFields-resistant LN827-R and U87-R lines exhibited a substantial increase in both sphere count and size compared